Zantemann/register_app/Security.md

 **Findings**:

-- The application checks user authorization at the API level using session validation
+- The application checks user authorization at the API level using session validation.
-- Each user can only access/modify their own and their guests' data through API endpoint checks
+- Each user can only access/modify their own and their guests' data through API endpoint checks.
 - Missing API level rate limiting on critical API endpoints:
   - OTP request endpoint: `/api/otp/send/[phoneNumber]`
   - OTP verification endpoint: `/api/otp/verify/[phoneNumber]`